 - a.
 Mail depository or mail collection process; - b.
 Procedures for screening incoming and outgoing general correspondence; - c.
 Procedures for documenting and verifying incoming and outgoing legal and official mail and searching it for contraband; and - d.
 Process for inmates to challenge mail rejections.

-Observations: BCCC policy 304 and procedures are in compliance with the standard.
+BCCC policy 10.01 and procedures demonstrate compliance with the standard.

 Standard 082 Inmate Access to Reading Materials

 Correctional facilities shall have a written policy and procedure to provide for inmate access to reading materials, magazines, newspapers, and periodicals.